Guidelines for Manuscript Written

 All papers are to be submitted as a single MS WORD file, formatted for 8.5" x 11" paper.

-EJLL accepts manuscripts via e-mail.
+EJLL does not accept manuscripts via e-mail.
+All manuscripts should be submitted on our official website.
 The manuscript should be prepared using a recent version of Microsoft Word and should utilize standard fonts and symbols.

 Use headings carefully and logically.
 Do not use more than three levels of headings.